 Here are some sources of information about COVID-19 that I believe are trustworthy, unhyped, and fact-driven.

-Step 2 – Engage in behaviors during the COVID – 19 crisis that reinforces feelings of calm and safety, and that strengthen rational decision making.
+Step 2 – Engage in behaviors during the COVID – 19 and other crisis that reinforces feelings of calm and safety, and that strengthen rational decision making.

 Focus on what you can control instead of what you can’t control